 The Osa Peninsula is located in southwestern Costa Rica.
 It very much remains remote and undeveloped, an idyllic tropical rainforest that has yet to see the burdens of over-tourism.
-The Osa Peninsula is where the magic happens; in reflection, it was easily the pinnacle of our Costa Rican journey.

 While Marie is the mother of the kitchen, we can’t mention the cuisine without also talking about the rest of the cook staff.
 Specifically, there’s Jose, the kitchen manager.
 Jose first came to Blue Osa as part of the construction team, but he would stay on after the retreat center was finished to blend, cut, boil and create alongside Marie.
 Jose brings his creativity and knowledge of local cuisine to meet Marie’s French and Italian background; the result is a unique fusion only available at Blue Osa.

-Spicy Passion Fruit Cocktail
+Spicy Passion Fruit Cocktail Recipe

 I had one of these almost every night during our stay; I just couldn’t resist!
 They’re not too sweet, with just the right amount of kick.
 If you’re entertaining anytime soon, these are guaranteed to impress!